pbout/sdp-sp3-SML/README.md

 Every instruction has a label and an operation — that is exactly what is common to every instruction.
 Therefore, these properties are maintained in the base class of all instructions.

+You are only allowed to add
+subclasses of `Instruction` and to modify the multi-branch selection in `Machine` (by adding choices); you should not modify any of the other code.
+Your code will be tested against the existing versions of the remaining code.

 ## Your tasks

-1. Your first task is to complete the methods in the class `sml.Instruction` — this may require you to add some fields, which should be protected, so that they are accessible in subclasses and not to the *outside* world.
+1. Your first task is to complete the methods (if any) in the class `sml.Instruction` — this may require you to add some fields, which should be protected, so that they are accessible in subclasses and not to the *outside* world.

-2. Now create a subclass of `sml.Instruction` for each kind of SML instruction and fix `Translator.instruction` so that it properly translates that kind of instruction.
+2. Then create a subclass of `sml.Instruction` for each kind of SML instruction and fix `Machine` so that it properly translates that kind of instruction.

  **Recommended**: Write one instruction at a time and check it out thoroughly, before proceeding to the next!

  For example, your first program will consist only of `add` instructions.
-After you have checked that the instruction `add` works correctly, progress to working with the `add` and `subtract` instructions, etc.
+ After you have checked that the instruction `add` works correctly, progress to working with the `multiply`, `subtract` instructions, etc.

-As you do this, you will see that each successive class can be written by duplicating a previous one and modifying it (obviously avoiding too much repeated code).
+ As you do this, you will see that each successive class can be written by duplicating a previous one and modifying it (obviously avoiding too much repeated code - remember **DRY**).

 3. For each instruction, the subclass needs appropriate fields, a constructor, method `toString`, and a method `execute`; `toString` and `execute` should override the same methods in class `sml.Instruction`.

-4. Start with the `add` instruction, because the code for translating it is already there — in method `Translator.instruction`.
+4. Start with the `add` instruction, because the code for translating it is already present in `Machine`.
-Initially, the program will not compile because there is no class for the instruction `add`.
-Once that class is suitably written, the program will compile.
+We have provided an outline implementation for the instruction `add` which enables the program to compile and run.

-5. After you finish writing a subclass for an SML (except for `add`), you have to add code to the method `Translator.instruction` to translate that instruction.
-The code for translating `add` should help you with this.
+5. After you finish writing a subclass for an SML instruction, you have to add code to translate that instruction (except for `add`, and `lin`).
+The code for translating `add` and `lin` should help you with this.

+6. Now, the main part of the assignment.

-6. Now take the multi-branch statement that decides which type of instruction is created, and modify the code so that it uses *reflection* to create the instances, i.e., remove the explicit calls to the subclasses.
+ Take the multi-branch statement that decides which type of instruction is created, and modify the code so that it uses *reflection* to create the instances, i.e., remove the explicit calls to the subclasses.
  This will allow the SML language to be extended without having to modify the original code.

 ## Submission

-As part of your portfolio your repository will be cloned at the appropriate due date and time.
+As part of your portfolio your repository will be *cloned* at the appropriate due date and time.